intrxx/Enhanced-Input-Ability-Activation/README.md

 The goal of this small documentation is to show Lyra's GAS Input System in a small sample project so that the users can learn how everything is done without the need to dig into [Lyra Sample Game](https://docs.unrealengine.com/5.0/en-US/lyra-sample-game-in-unreal-engine/).

-The Sample Project and documentation are up-to-date with Unreal Engine 5.2.1.
+The Sample Project and documentation are up-to-date with Unreal Engine 5.2.

-The best example of this system will always be [Lyra Sample Game](https://docs.unrealengine.com/5.0/en-US/lyra-sample-game-in-unreal-engine/).
+The best example of this system will always be [Lyra Sample Game](https://docs.unrealengine.com/5.0/en-US/lyra-sample-game-in-unreal-engine/) and source code.